dart-lang/sdk/pkg/json/README.md

-This package provides an experimental macro that encodes and decodes user-defined Dart classes to JSON maps (maps of type `Map<String, Object?>`).
+This package supports easy encoding and decoding of JSON maps (maps of type `Map<String, Object?>`).
+It relies on a macro, that when applied to a user-defined Dart class, auto-generates a `fromJson` decoding constructor and a `toJson` encoding method.

-This relies on the experimental macros language feature, and as such may be unstable or have breaking changes if the feature changes.
+Both the package itself, and the underlying macros language feature, are considered experimental.
+Thus they have incomplete functionality, may be unstable, have breaking changes as the feature evolves, and are not suitable for production code.

 ## Applying the JsonCodable macro